SofiaIT/Cleaning-and-Getting-Data/README.md

-...
-STEP 3: uses descriptive activity names to name the activities in the data set ...
+... <strong>STEP 3:</strong> uses descriptive activity names to name the activities in the data set ...

  My THIRD SCRIPT does the following things: